BUBUBIUBIU/Prof_search/README.md

 ## Some important logic
 ### Login check
 The web will automaically check the login status using token and ID, It is in ui/app/renderRouter --- componentDidMount()

+## programming-standard
+State, Props, variables Should be camelCase